KeithPatarroyo/galapagos-project/content/external/index.md

 ## Origin of Life
 - Marshall, Stuart M., et al. "Identifying molecules as biosignatures with assembly theory and mass spectrometry."
 Nature communications 12.1 (2021): 1-9.
 - Kempes, Christopher P., and David C. Krakauer.
 "The Multiple Paths to Multiple Life."
 Journal of Molecular Evolution (2021): 1-12.
+- Smith, E., & Morowitz, H. J. (2016).
+The origin and nature of life on earth: the emergence of the fourth geosphere.
+Cambridge University Press.
 ## Artificial Life
 - Taylor, Tim, and Alan Dorin.
 Rise of the Self-Replicators.
 Springer, 2020.
 - Webster, Matt, and Grant Malcolm.
 "Hierarchical Components and Entity-based Modelling in Artificial Life."
 ALIFE.
 2008.